-Communities must require permits for all development in special flood hazard areas.
-The permit requirement includes both the construction of buildings or other structures and other land operations, such as mining, paving, excavation, or drilling, which can increase the risk of flooding by obstructing floodwater flows.
+Communities must require permits for all development in special flood hazard areas.4 The permit requirement includes both the construction of buildings or other structures and other land operations, such as mining, paving, excavation, or drilling, which can increase the risk of flooding by obstructing floodwater flows.

 Development must not increase the flood hazard on other properties.
-NFIP requires communities to regulate development to ensure that new development does not increase the risk of flooding for surrounding properties.
+5 NFIP requires communities to regulate development to ensure that new development does not increase the risk of flooding for surrounding properties.

 Elevation standards must be met.
-Communities must ensure that newly constructed, substantially improved, or substantially damaged buildings in special flood hazard areas have the lowest occupied floor elevated to or above the base flood elevation indicated on the NFIP flood map.
-FEMA allows elevation on fill; elevation on posts, piers, or columns; or elevation on walls or a crawlspace (see fig. 4).
+6 Communities must ensure that newly constructed, substantially improved, or substantially damaged buildings in special flood hazard areas have the lowest occupied floor

-44 C.F.R. § 60.3.
+444 C.F.R. § 60.3.